Sorel Is Soaring — Here’s What It Says About the Women’s Outdoor Footwear Market

-Sorel’s strong Q2 performance bolstered Columbia Sportswear Co.’s 8% net sales increase for the period, helping the firm rake in $654.6 million.
-And industry insiders believe the success sends a powerful message to the outdoor industry: if you make shoes for her, she will buy them.
+Sorel’s strong Q1 performance bolstered Columbia Sportswear Co.’s 8% net sales increase for the period, helping the firm rake in $654.6 million.
+And industry insiders believe the success sends a powerful message to the outdoor industry: If you make shoes for her, she will buy them.

 But Sorel isn’t the lone brand in the outdoor marketplace strengthening its focus on the female consumer as of late.
 Another standout, Merrell, released a women’s-specific hiker last year made with design influence from the organization Women Who Hike.
 And other top brands in the space, such as Timberland, have introduced lines and silhouettes unavailable to male counterparts.

 As more brands are focusing on women, sales data is showing they’re responding.
-According to data provided by The NPD Group Inc.’s retail tracking service, women’s outdoor footwear sales in the U.S. was up 4% in the 12-month period ending March 2019 to $1.2 billion.
+According to data provided by NPD’s retail tracking service, women’s outdoor footwear sales in the U.S. was up 4% in the 12-month period ending March 2019 to $1.2 billion.
 For the 12 months ending March 2018, the category saw a 2% increase to $1.12 billion.

 But Sorel’s growth is outpacing the rest of the industry.
 Powell believes it’s because of its approach to both fashion and function, not one or the other.